SheriffKoder/Course--phase-4--NextJS-DBA/Readme.md

 two separate contents on the same page even with sub-dynamic pages
 - Use "catch-all" routes to display news cards depending on the year/month dynamic values in the url while @latest display the same latest news cards
+- client components cont. error client components
+- intercepting route (.) or (..) to display a specific page when internally redirecting
+- useRouter() hook
+- route groups
+- basic app/api/route.js
+- /middleware.js to control all/some of the website's requests

 ## **Algorithms and Data Structures**